Aurangabad: History

 In 1816, the British established a cantonment outside Aurangabad (as they did in other parts of the Nizam's dominions), but were discouraged from entering the city proper by the Nizam's officials.
 As a princely state under British suzerainty, the Nizam's Hyderabad State was quasi-autonomous, meaning that Aurangabad's culture was somewhat free of colonial influence.

 Aurangabad began to industrialise in the late 19th century, with the city's first cotton mill being opened in 1889.
 The population of the city was 30,000 in 1881, growing to 36,000 over the next two decades.
 Aurangabad was particularly affected by Deccan famines in 1899-1900, 1918, and 1920, causing surges in crime.

 In 1903, the British and the Nizam signed a treaty to train the Nizam's army, and it was decided to establish a proper cantonment.
 Today the cantonment is spread across 2584 acre, with a civilian population of 19,274 per the 2001 census.

 Following Indian independence, Hyderabad State was annexed into the Indian Union in 1948, and consequently Aurangabad became a part of the Indian Union's Hyderabad State.
 In 1956, it passed into the newly formed bilingual Bombay State, and in 1960 it became a part of Maharashtra state.

 Bal Thackeray in 1988 proposed the city be renamed as Sambhajinagar.
-The local governing body, the City Corporation passed a resolution on the name change in 1995.
+The local governing body, Aurangabad Corporation passed a resolution on the name change in 1995.
 On 29 June 2022, the Shiv Sena-led Maharashtra cabinet approved the renaming of Aurangabad to Sambhaji Nagar, after Sambhaji Bhosale, second Chhatrapati of the Maratha Empire.
+The decision was challenged in Bombay High Court, who put a restraining order on the use of the new name.
+On 23 February 2023 the Indian Ministry of Home Affairs approved the proposal to rename Aurangabad.
+On 7 May 2024, Bombay High Court ruled that the renaming of Aurangabad was legal.
+Aurangabad railway station was not officially renamed "Chhatrapati Sambhajinagar railway station" until 15 October 2025.